AwesomeKids652/SkyClient/README.md

 # Altura Client

-The amazing client for ya.
+The modern-day PVP client for everyone

 ## Acknowledgements